-- An entity divides insurance contracts into groups that it will recognize and measure. - Groups of insurance contracts are recognized and measured at: - ♦ a risk-adjusted present value of estimated future cash flows (the fulfillment cash flows); and - an amount representing the unearned profit in the group of contracts (the contractual service margin). - An entity can choose to apply a simplified measurement approach (the premium allocation approach) when certain criteria are met. - The profit from a group of insurance contracts is recognized over the period the entity provides insurance coverage and as it is released from risk.
-If a group of contracts is or becomes loss-making, the loss is recognized in profit or loss immediately. - An entity presents separately insurance revenue and insurance service expenses, and insurance finance income or expenses. - An entity discloses qualitative and quantitative information about the amounts recognized in its financial statements from insurance contracts, significant judgments and changes in judgments made in applying IFRS 17, and the nature and extent of the risks that arise from insurance contracts.
+- (f) New accounting standards and recent pronouncements: (continued) - (vi) IFRS 17 Insurance Contracts: (continued) - An entity can choose to apply a simplified measurement approach (the premium allocation approach) when certain criteria are met. - The profit from a group of insurance contracts is recognized over the period the entity provides insurance coverage and as it is released from risk.
+If a group of contracts is or becomes lossmaking, the loss is recognized in profit or loss immediately. - An entity presents separately insurance revenue and insurance service expenses, and insurance finance income or expenses. - An entity discloses qualitative and quantitative information about the amounts recognized in its financial statements from insurance contracts, significant judgments and changes in judgments made in applying IFRS 17, and the nature and extent of the risks that arise from insurance contracts.